-Several legal hacking events — i.e., meetings at which developers engage in coding or other development activities leading to the creation of new legal technologies, or enter their new legal technologies in competitions — are scheduled for the coming weeks [if you know of others, please mention them in the comments]:
+Several legal hacking events — i.e., meetings at which developers engage in coding or other development activities leading to the creation of new digital legal information and communication technologies, and many of which are organized by these Legal Hacking, Technology, and Innovation Groups — have since been held, or are scheduled for the coming weeks [if you know of others, please mention them in the comments]:

 - January 20-21, 2013: Legal tech hackathon on trademark technology, Mountain View, California, USA [Twitter hashtag: #TMHacks ].

 - January 28-February 1, 2013: MIT 2013 Legal Hackathon, Cambridge, Massachusetts, USA [click here for videos of the event]

 - February 23, 2013: Open Data Day 2013 Hackathon – DC Metro Area, Washington, DC.
 [Twitter hashtags: #opendataday #dc]

 - April 14, 2013: Open DC Code Hackathon, Washington, DC.

 - May 10-11, 2013: Legal Hackathon Miami, Miami, Florida.

 - August 7, 2013: San Francisco Open Legislation Civic Hack Night, San Francisco, California.